 2. Relieves Nasal Congestion

-Hot water can loosen clogged sinuses and nasal passageways, clearing congestion.
+Hot water is a natural remedy that can loosen clogged sinuses and nasal passageways, clearing congestion.
 This way, it can also relieve a sinus headache.

 You have mucus membranes throughout your neck and upper torso.
 Drinking hot water can help warm these areas and soothe a sore throat (often caused by a mucus build-up).